yeralexey/Study/README.md

 # Study
-Рersonal summaries and learning.
+Personal summaries and learning.

 "main.py" -  is "work in exact moment" file, so mostly is not informative.

-Check folders, comments in rusian mostly.
+Check folders, comments in russian mostly.

-"notabene.py" - contains interestig for me examples i wish to keep in mind.
+"notabene.py" - contains interesting for me examples i wish to keep in mind.

 __